suhithr/CampFile/readme.md

-##CampFile(Under Construction)
+##CampFile
-This is a Flask App, that is meant to make filesharing easier in institutions where access to high-speed connectivity like LAN is limited.
+This is a website, that is meant to make filesharing easier in institutions where access to high-speed connectivity like LAN is limited.
+It allows users to share files securely P2P directly between their respective browsers.
+This is more secure and also saves on server bandwidth.

 ####Download Index
 With this part of the app, the metadata (Filename, Type, Size, Owner, etc) gets uploaded.
 Multi-Folder Upload is supported only in Google Chrome.